ibrahim-sultan/examPro/WARP.md

   - Student-specific endpoint: `GET /api/exams/available` (protected) to list exams a student can currently take.
   - Admin endpoints for CRUD:
     - `POST /api/exams` – create exam (admin only).
-    - `GET /api/exams` – list exams (protected, students see filtered set).
+    - `GET /api/exams` – list exams (protected; same controller for students and admins, with questions omitted from the list view).
     - `GET /api/exams/:id` – get exam details (protected; behavior differs for students vs admins).
     - `PUT /api/exams/:id` – update exam (admin only).
     - `DELETE /api/exams/:id` – delete exam (admin only).

 - `src/controllers/examController.js`:
-  - `getExams` – lists exams, restricting to `status: 'Published'` for `Student` role, and omitting question content in list views.
+  - `getExams` – returns all exams for both students and admins but omits question content in list views; time/status/group restrictions are handled via `getAvailableExams` and, in some cases, client-side logic.
   - `getExamById` – returns a reduced view for students (no full question detail) and full details for admins, with role-based access checks.
   - `createExam` – creates an exam by sampling questions from the question bank:
     - Uses `Question.aggregate` with `$match` on `subject` and `$sample` for random selection.